DanielAlvesFreitas/college_c_challenge/README.md

 # college_c_challenge
 - Just a code written by me and my friend, basically to do a challenge proposed by our teachers
+- The challenge description is on the .pdf file